Julian-91/qa-agentic-workflow/README.md

 ## Features
 - Modular agent architecture with LangGraph
 - Integration with Playwright MCP server for accessibility and security scans
+- GitHub agent that fetches code changes from a specific pull request and a specific issue
-- Test design agent that generates test cases from code and/or description
+- Test design agent that generates test cases from the PR diff and the issue description
 - Use of LLMs (OpenAI, Anthropic, etc.) as reasoning engine
 - Easily extensible with extra agents/tools